We are looking forward to welcoming you back to the Square Mile.

 I’d like to eat at a café or restaurant in the City.
 Is this possible?

-Most of the City’s restaurants and cafes are open and ready to welcome you.
+The City’s restaurants and cafes are re-opening.
 It is likely that you will need to book in advance (online or by phone), so make sure you plan this in advance, even if it is on the day.

 Are there any places I can refill my water bottle?